rocket-pool/docs.rocketpool.net/docs/en/node-staking/solo-staker-migration.md

 The [Creating a Megapool (Validator)](/node-staking/megapools/create-megapool-validator) guide walks you through the whole process step-by-step, including how the deposit queue works and how to confirm a successful stake.

 ::: tip NOTE
-Unlike the old conversion process, your new validators will use **new validator keys** generated from your Smartnode wallet.
+Unlike the old conversion process, your new validators will use **new validator keys** generated from your Smart Node wallet.
-Your old solo validator keys are not reused, and the Smartnode's Validator Client will manage the new keys for you - there is no key import step.
+Your old solo validator keys are not reused, and the Smart Node's Validator Client will manage the new keys for you - there is no key import step.
 :::

 ## Timing Considerations